syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pictures.md

 ## Positioning and Re-Sizing Pictures

-Pictures can be re-sized, positioned and formatted using various properties of **IPictureshape** interface.
+Pictures can be re-sized, positioned and formatted using various properties of **IPictureShape** interface.
 The following code snippet shows how to apply picture settings.

 {% tabs %}